MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Visualisation of active module identification results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It could be interesting to visualise the active modules found and add on them the overlap results.
+It could be interesting to visualise the active modules identified and add on them the overlap results.
 To do that, we used
 a network representation (:numref:`dominoUsage1Fig`).
 To know how to create this figure, see the :ref:`networkAMI` section.

 .. _dominoUsage1Fig: